mossbanay/Psychology-3-4/Notes/U3AOS2.md

 ##### Evidence for interference theory

 - Semantic memories such as comprehension of a book or other text are much less prone to interference
-- Most experiments used to test interference theory have used recall in the experiment, which is especially vulunerable to interference over more sensitive measures of retention like recognition and relearning
+- Most experiments used to test interference theory have used recall in the experiment, which is especially vulnerable to interference over more sensitive measures of retention like recognition and relearning

 #### Motivated forgetting theory

 Motivated forgetting occurs when **an individual has a strong urge** or want to forget a memory.
 There are two types of motivated forgetting: repression and suppression.
 Motivated forgetting was first proposed by **Sigmund Freud**.
 He suggested that repressed memories lie inaccessible without special conditions such as triggering videos, music or hypnosis.

-**Repression** occurs when unwanted memories are subconsciously pushed out of the mind and consequently the person is unable to acknowledge the existance such memories.
+**Repression** occurs when unwanted memories are subconsciously pushed out of the mind and consequently the person is unable to acknowledge the existence such memories.

 **Suppression** occurs when an individual ignores a memory, although it remains accessible.